fvianello/enver/README.md

 }
 ```

-The structure is completely flexible and it's up to you.
+The structure is completely flexible.

 ###Get

     $ enver get project-name.ssh.user

-Depending on your json structure.
-The retrieved key will be copied to your clipboard and won't be echoed.
+The retrieved key will be copied in your clipboard and won't be displayed.

 ###Delete